Emergence via non-existence of averages: Introduction

-By examples in Subsection 1.2 together with Proposition \ref{prop:0325}, one can find many dynamical systems whose pointwise emergence diverges on a large set.
-However, to the best of our knowledge, the growth rate of pointwise emergence for any known result is only polynomial of degree $1$ (with respect to $\epsilon ^{-1}$).
-As mentioned in Remark \ref{rmk:0401b}, any known dynamical system with super-polynomial metric emergence is also not helpful to construct high pointwise emergence.
-However, we can show that there are abundant dynamical systems with super-polynomial pointwise emergence on a large set, both in hyperbolic and non-hyperbolic cases, which are our main results.
+By examples in Subsection \ref{subsection:hb} together with \eqref{eq:prop1.2}, one can find many dynamical systems whose pointwise emergence diverges on a topologically or measure-theoretically large set.
+In fact, we saw in Proposition \ref{thm:expanding} that there are abundant dynamical systems with high pointwise emergence on a residual set, due to the established theory for $\mathcal A_x$.
+However, in measure-theoretic context, to the best of our knowledge, the box-counting dimension of $\mathcal A_x$ (i.e.~the degree of polynomial growth of pointwise emergence) for any known dynamics with historic behavior is only $1$, except some quadratic maps investigated by Keller and Hofbauer \cite{HK1990}.
+Furthermore, as mentioned in Subsection \ref{ss:mte}, any known dynamical system with super-polynomial metric emergence is not helpful to construct high pointwise emergence.
+However, we can show that there are abundant dynamical systems with super-polynomial pointwise emergences on a positive Lebesgue measure set, which is our main result.

-Note that due to the argument in \cite[Proposition 1.10]{Berger2017}, the definition of pointwise emergence for smooth dynamics on a manifold given in Definition \ref{dfn:main} can be literally translated to one for any Lipschitz continuous mapping on a metric space, in particular, for full shifts.